The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 RayCast2D | To detect objects close the ray.
 A RayCast represents a line from its origin to its destination position, cast_to.
 It is used to query the 2D space in order to find the closest object along the path of the ray.
 RayCast2D can ignore some objects by adding them to the exception list via add_exception, by setting proper filtering with collision layers, or by filtering object types with type masks.
 RayCast2D can be configured to report collisions with Area2Ds (collide_with_areas) and/or PhysicsBody2Ds (collide_with_bodies).
 Only enabled raycasts will be able to query the space and report collisions.
 RayCast2D calculates intersection every physics frame (see Node), and the result is cached so it can be used later until the next frame.
 If multiple queries are required between physics frames (or during the same frame) use force_raycast_update after adjusting the raycast
 VisibilityNotifier2D | To know when go out the screen.
 The VisibilityNotifier2D is used to notify when its bounding rectangle enters the screen, is visible on the screen, or when it exits the screen
 Particles2D | 2D particle node used to create a variety of particle systems and effects.
 Particles2D features an emitter that generates some number of particles at a given rate.
 Use the process_material property to add a ParticlesMaterial to configure particle appearance and behavior.
 Alternatively, you can add a ShaderMaterial which will be applied to all particles
+Light2D | Casts light in a 2D environment.
+Needs a lightmap texture.
+THe lightmap is calculated from the origin of the node, not from where the texture is and is blocket by occlusion (occlusion use layers, just like collision).
+If the origin node has occlusion is possible the Light2D needs offset to work correctly.
+CanvasModulate | Tint the entire canvas.
+Is used to change the tint and light of the scene.
+LightOccluder2D | Occludes light cast by a Light2D, casting shadows.
+Is added to element to has shadows.
+Navigation2D | 2D navigation and pathfinding node.
+Can use NavigationPolygonInstacee or TileMap node. collisionShape2D | Node that represents collision shape data in 2D space.

 ### 16.2.
 Classes